What’s New#

 The

-folder (e.g. #33).
+local_ftpoption of thelocalftpdata source must now points to the folder where thedacdirectory is found.
+This breaks compatibility with rsynced local FTP copy because rsync does not give adacfolder (e.g. #33).
 An instructive error message is raised to notify users if any of the DAC name is found at the n-1 path level. (#34).

 Implement a webAPI availability check in unit testing.
 This allows for more robust

-tests that are not only based on internet connectivity only. (@5a46a39).
+erddapandargovistests that are not only based on internet connectivity only. (@5a46a39).

 v0.1.4 (24 June 2020)#

-Features and front-end API
+Features and front-end API#

 ds = ArgoDataFetcher().region([-85,-45,10.,20.,0,1000.,'2012-01','2012-12']).to_xarray()